Advice From the Department For Education

 1.7 Can you guarantee that eligible children and young people will be able to attend their usual educational setting, school, or childcare provider?

 We are expecting the majority of settings to open for children and young people who are eligible so that they can continue to attend their usual provider, but we acknowledge this will be impossible for some.

 Where a setting is unable to stay open, we will work with local authorities, regional school commissioners and neighbouring providers to find an alternative setting for their students.

-1.7 I am a critical worker or have a vulnerable child but my child’s educational setting has closed.
+1.8 My child is eligible to attend, but their educational setting has closed.
 What should I do?

 If your child is attending further education, you should contact your college or provider in the first instance.
 You are also able to contact your local authority.